mbarker84/css-irl/src/pages/accessibly-hiding-focus-outlines.md

 ## Future styling with `:focus-visible`

-The `:focus-visible` CSS pseudo class is, in fact, designed to solve this very problem.
+The `:focus-visible` [CSS pseudo class](https://developer.mozilla.org/en-US/docs/Web/CSS/:focus-visible) is, in fact, designed to solve this very problem.
+We can use it to target only elements that are focused with a keyboard.
 Unfortunately, browser support is currently [very poor](https://caniuse.com/#search=focus-visible).
-As Eric’s article points out, there is a polyfill, but I would personally favour the above solution over the extra development overhead that a polyfill adds.
+As Eric’s article points out, there is a [polyfill](https://github.com/WICG/focus-visible), but I would personally favour the above solution over the extra development overhead that a polyfill adds.

 Finally, I would like to point out that focus styles can be very useful in a number of ways that may not have been considered by a designer or client, even for mouse users, and removing them still might not be the best idea.
 From the article:

 > Another point to consider is that focus styles can be desirable for mouse users.
 Their presence is a clear and unambiguous indication of interactivity, which is a great affordance for people with low vision conditions, cognitive concerns, and people who are less technologically adept.

+Personally, I find it incredibly useful to have clear focus styles on form inputs, which makes is very obvious which field you’re currently filling in.
+So think twice before you remove those focus outlines – the browser adds them for a reason!

 ## Resources